Speakers

 -

-With over 3 Million users/developers, Spring Framework is the leading “out of the box” Java framework.
+With over 3 million users/developers, Spring Framework is the leading “out of the box” Java framework.
 Spring addresses and offers simple solutions for most aspects of your Java/Java EE application development, and guides you to use industry best practices to design and implement your applications.

 The release of Spring Framework 3 has ushered in many improvements and new features.
 Spring Recipes: A Problem-Solution Approach, Second Edition continues upon the bestselling success of the previous edition but focuses on the latest Spring 3 features for building enterprise Java applications.
 This book provides elementary to advanced code recipes to account for the following, found in the new Spring 3: